Florian-Katerndahl/TreeSITS-k8s/README.md

 kubectl apply -f kubernetes/volumes.yml
 ```

+:warning: While three of the four volumes defined in this file are not used, it also contains the definition needed to use the FOCE Community Cube inside the cluster.
+Thus, the command above needs to be executed depending from where you execute the workflow (see below).

+##### AWS S3 Buckets

 Unfortunately, the current openstack implementation of CloudFerro does not seem to match the requirements for the above-mentioned configuration to work correctly.
 The only available storageClass `cinder-csi` generally allows all access modes supported by kubernetes (see [here](https://github.com/kubernetes/cloud-provider-openstack/issues/1367#issuecomment-761981909) and [the official documentation](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/cinder-csi-plugin/features.md#multi-attach-volumes)).
 However, on EO-Lab infrastructure, [the only mode implemented](https://knowledgebase.eo-lab.org/en/latest/kubernetes/Persistent-Volumes-and-Persistent-Volume-Claims-on-EO-Lab-FRA1-1-Server.html?highlight=persistentvolumeclaim#types-of-cinder-csi-persistence) is `RWO`, i.e. *ReadWriteOnce*.
 Thus, only a single Pod can access a PVC at a time.
 Alternatives are AWS S3 buckets, NFS-shares or using other external programs such as `rsync`.
 As storageClasses form the basis of all volumes inside kubernetes, using volumes provided by EO-Lab is currently not a viable option.
 As an alternative, EO-Lab suggests (among others) the use of AWS S3 storage buckets.
 As these are managed not by the kubernetes API-Server but by openstack, most of the definitions inside `kubernetes/volumes.yml` are not applicable anymore.
 Potential other solutions are discussed [here](https://forum.code-de.org/de/forum/cloud-infrastruktur-iaas-8/topic/datenaustausch-zwischen-vms-74/).

+> :warning: NFS-shares are not discussed as they can only be shared by specifying all IPs which may request access or share with entire subnets.
+The former would also allow access to individual nodes from outside the cluster and is generally discouraged.
+The latter could not be implemented either due to resource exhaustion or lack of technical understanding on my side.

 The general proceeding is described in [EO-Lab's knowledge base](https://knowledgebase.eo-lab.org/en/latest/s3/How-to-mount-object-storage-container-as-a-file-system-in-Linux-using-s3fs-on-EO-Lab.html).
 First, three object storage containers are needed: